-Fleas can be a pet owner's nightmare.
-And a lot of people think they're in the clear once the cooler months roll around because they assume that fleas die in winter.
-But the truth is that you still have to worry about fleas year round and here's why:
+Fleas are a pet owner's nightmare.
+Flea season starts in the spring, usually in May, but intensifies in September, October and November.
+A lot of people think they're in the clear after that, assuming that fleas die in winter.
+The truth, however, is that you still have to worry about fleas year round.
+Here's why:

 A flea's host